 The reality is that use of AI in business functions is already commonplace – Google is using AI for search, and whether you like it or not, employees are using chatbots like ChatGPT.

-With such large potential impacts as well as intricacies around data privacy, ethics, transparency and accountability it must be monitored by the board.
+With such large potential impacts as well as intricacies around data privacy, ethics, board security, transparency and accountability it must be monitored by the board.

 Employees, swept up in enthusiasm to use these new tools are operating unsupervised and without sufficient testing or reviews.